-Director/Trustee Emeritus Compensation From Corporation (past fiscal year) Total Compensation Paid to Director/Trustee Emeritus 1 John T. Collins 2 \$1,198.88 \$ 385,000 Charles F. Mansfield, Jr. \$ 140.93 \$60,000.00
+Director/Trustee Emeritus Compensation From Fund (past fiscal year) Total Compensation Paid to Director/Trustee Emeritus 1 John T. Collins 2 \$1,169.27 \$ 385,000 Charles F. Mansfield, Jr. \$ 3.03 \$60,000.00

-1 The fees paid to a Director/Trustee are allocated among the funds that were in existence at the time the Director/Trustee elected Emeritus status, based on each fund's net assets at that time.

-2 John T. Collins retired from the Federated Hermes Funds Board of Directors/Trustees on December 31, 2023.
+- 1 The fees paid to a Director/Trustee are allocated among the funds that were in existence at the time the Director/Trustee elected Emeritus status, based on each fund's net assets at that time. - 2 John T. Collins retired from the Federated Hermes Funds Board of Directors/Trustees on December 31, 2023.
 Until December 31, 2023, Mr. Collins was compensated as a Director/Trustee of the Fund.
-The compensation provided in the table above reflects compensation that Mr. Collins received from the Fund for his service to the Fund for the Fund's last fiscal year and the total compensation that Mr. Collins received for his service to the Federated Hermes Funds Board for the calendar year ended December 31, 2023.
+The compensation provided in the table above reflects compensation that Mr. Collins received from the Fund for the Fund's last fiscal year and the total compensation that Mr. Collins received for his service to the Federated Hermes Funds Board for the calendar year ended December 31, 2023.
 Mr. Collins has not yet been paid compensation as Emeritus Director/Trustee.
 It is anticipated that Mr. Collins will be formally appointed as Emeritus Director/Trustee on February 15, 2024 to become retroactively effective as of January 1, 2024.